Looming global syringe shortage could hamper Africa’s vaccination rollout

-Johannesburg – World Health Organisation (WHO) Africa Regional Director, Dr. Matshidiso Moeti, says the COVAX facility is working to secure agreements for the production of syringes as shortages loom.
+Johannesburg – World Health Organization (WHO) Africa Regional Director, Dr. Matshidiso Moeti, says the COVAX facility is working to secure agreements for the production of syringes as shortages loom.

-She was speaking during the organisation’s press briefing on the continent’s fight against COVID-19.
+She was speaking during the organization’s press briefing on the continent’s fight against COVID-19.

 According to the United Nations Children’s Fund (UNICEF), the world faces a shortfall of “up to 2.2 billion auto-disable syringes” for COVID-19 vaccination and routine immunisation in 2022.